School of Humanities & Behavioral Science

 - Youth Services Worker

 Students have the opportunity to be a part of Phi Alpha Theta XI, a Social Work Honorary Society.
-Students are exposed to different populations in need through internships and practicum.
+Students are exposed to at least four different populations in need through internships and practicum.